dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 * The left-hand side is the expression to type-check
 * The right-hand side is the expected type of the left-hand side

-... and the operator returns the left-hand side after type-checking it against the right-hand side.
+... and the operator returns the left-hand side after checking it's type against the right-hand side.

-> **Exercise:** Ask the REPL for the type of the `Natural/even` function:
+> **Exercise:** Ask the REPL for the type of the following expression:
 >
 > ```dhall
-> ⊢ :type Natural/even
+> ⊢ :type [ True, False ]
 > ```
 >
 > Then verify that the type is correct by giving a type annotation to the
-> `Natural/even` function.
+> same expression.

 You can insert this operator anywhere within Dhall code (although you may need to wrap things in parentheses).
 For example, this is a valid Dhall